masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 ### Source reference

 The fields under `spec.sourceRef` specify the source of your Terraform configurations.
 You can reference a [Git](https://fluxcd.io/flux/components/source/gitrepositories/) or an [OCI](https://fluxcd.io/flux/components/source/ocirepositories/) (Open Container Initiative) repository.
 What's interesting here is the flexibility in how you can group Terraform objects.
 They can range from a simple set of resources to an external module maintained by the community or an internally developed one.
-Alternatively, you can assemble a combination of Terraform modules, resources, data sources, and local expressions.
-This creates a higher-level abstraction layer of your infrastructure, which we prefer to call a "component."
-A component's value is simplifying infrastructure construction by thinking on a higher level and avoiding repetitive code.
-This also reduces the number of Terraform objects in the setup.

 ### Service account